microsoft/industry/healthcare/solutions/patientServiceCenter/readme.md

 * For a complete setup of the Patient service center scenario, the persona(s) doing the setup and configuration requires permissions across Azure AD, Azure (landing zone subscription), Power Platform, and Microsoft teams.
 * Azure Healthbot is an Azure resource provided by the "Microsoft.Healthbot" Resource Provider.
 To register this resource provider, the user must at least be *Contributor* (RBAC) on the landing zone subscription(s).
 * Users accessing the Healthcare applications - such as the Patient service center need to be explicitly added to the security group in the Power Platform environments.
+* Healthcare Bot and Omnichannel integration requires an AD Application with read permissions to various MS Graph APIs.

 ### Design recommendations

 * Ensure the right permission are assigned upfront before installing and enabling the Patient service center solution.
 If there's clear separation of concerns within the organization to carry out these tasks across Power Platform, Azure, and Microsoft Teams, ensure the required personas are involved and engaged to adhere to the required deployment sequence.
 * Create dedicated Azure AD Groups to maintain access to the Healthcare applications such as Patient service center.
 This AAD group must be mapped towards the built-in *Healthcare users* role in the Power Platform environments.
+* Create a dedicated AD Application for Healthcare Bot and Omnichannel integration.
+For dev, test, and production scenarios, ensure you are using dedicated applications for this.

 ## Monitoring